caokai1073/UnionCom/README.md

 ```

 ## v0.2.2
-+ Fix some bugs;
++ Fix some bugs
-+ Change function "PCA_visualize" to "Visualize", and provide PCA, TSNE and UMAP for visulalization;
++ Change function "PCA_visualize" to "Visualize", and provide PCA, TSNE and UMAP for visulalization
-+ Add a function to find maximum connected subgraph;
++ Add a function to find maximum connected subgraph

 ## v0.2.1
 + Software optimization